Lottie Briscoe: Later years

 In 1919 Briscoe began a long run in vaudeville playing the title role in a domestic comedy by George Kelly entitled Mrs. Wellington's Surprise.
 That October 19 she was among a group of celebrities who performed at the Manhattan Opera House in a benefit on behalf of the Chelsea Memorial Association in raising funds for the Chelsea Park Memorial in Manhattan.
 One of a number of such memorials erected in the city during this time honoring local residents who gave their lives during the First World War.
 In February 1922 Briscoe signed to appear in a leading role with William Faversham in The Squaw Man.
 At some point in the not too distant future serious health issues would leave Briscoe homebound for the remainder of her life.

-Harry McRae Webster became a motion picture director of some note before he was sued in the early 1920s by a film studio over the unauthorized use of nude models in one of his movies.
+Her first husband, Harry McRae Webster became a motion picture director of some note before he was sued in the early 1920s by a film studio over the unauthorized use of nude models in one of his movies.
 Her second husband, Harry Mountford, served as a longtime executive secretary for the White Rats actors union.

 Briscoe died on March 21, 1950, in New York, and her husband died on June 5, 1950.